How to Find the Best Lube for You

 Another consideration is that some vulva owners find that oil based lubricants alter their PH balance, which can lead to increased risk of vaginal infections and bacterial overgrowth.
 So, test them out first before going ham.
 They can also stain the sheets, so throwing down a liberator fascinator or even just an old towel is a good idea.

-For something on the market, we recommend Woo More Play, which is made from natural ingredients including coconut oil, vanilla extract, beeswax, and stevia.
+For something all-natural, we recommend Woo More Play, which is made from ingredients like coconut oil, vanilla extract, beeswax, and stevia.
 Plus, it doubles as massage oil, so you can really get into the mood.

 Many health professionals recommend washing off oil-based lubricants after use in unscented soap and warm water.
 The concern is that the oil can leave a coating on the rectum or vagina that may increase the risk of bacterial infections.
 We do not recommend products like Vaseline, baby oil, or mineral oil – as they often contain petrochemicals and other potentially harmful ingredients.